DeepBrain-AI/docs/versioned_docs/version-1.5.x/aihuman/unity-sdk/getting-started/projectsetup.md

 <img src="/img/aihuman/unity/import_package.png" />

 #### 4-4.
 Since the Sample UI of the AI Human SDK is made with a resolution of 9:16 or higher, select the Free Aspect item in the Game View and set the resolution to 9:16 or higher.
-As an exception, the AIHuman & Metaverse Smaple is made based on a 16:9 aspect ratio, so the resolution is set to 16:9 aspect ratio or Free Aspect.
+As an exception, the AIHuman & Metaverse Sample is made based on a 16:9 aspect ratio, so the resolution is set to 16:9 aspect ratio or Free Aspect.

 <img src="/img/aihuman/unity/aspect.png" />